• Skip to primary navigation

 Planting Pickling Cucumbers in a Bottomless Pot

-Just a few days later the little sprouts show their first leaves.
-Watering can be done from above or just give a cup or two into the tray.
+Just a few days later, the little sprouts show their first leaves.
+Watering can be done from above, or just give a cup or two into the tray.

 Planting Pickling Cucumbers in a Bottomless Pot

-Planting bottomless pots in the garden
+Planting the bottomless pots in the garden

-For planting out bottomless pots you will not need to dig big holes, just enough to fit the container, making sure there are no air pockets under the roots.
+For planting out bottomless pots, you will not need to dig big holes, just enough to fit the container, making sure there are no air pockets under the roots.

-Now remove gently the bottomless pot from the tray, and place it into the hole.
-Push back the soil and the pot is planted.
+Now, remove the bottomless pot gently from the tray and place it into the hole.
+Push back the soil, and the pot is planted.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.